nchynoweth/About-Me/README.md

 # Nathan Chynoweth's Bio
-Hello!
-My name is Nate Chynoweth!
-I am a current student at WGU working on my Bachelor of Science, Data Management/Data Analytics.
-My goal is to become a Data Scientist!
-This is where I am going to showcase my work.

-I am always looking to connect with new people!
+My name is Nate.
+I am currently looking for a job in the Data Science field.
+I love IT and Data Science/ Data Analytics.
+I am working towards becoming a Data Scientist.
+I'm always looking for new opportunities and would love to hear from you.

 ## Experience
 ### IT Consultant at Executech
 Responsibilities
-- Manage businesses Technology needs
+- Managed businesses Technology needs.
-- Meet with clients for quarterly reviews to discus future projects and concerns they might have
+- Discussed quarterly reviews with clients about future projects, concerns, and budgets.
-- Make sure that the client is billed correctly by entering my time in daily
-- Monitor servers CPU, Disk Space, Memory, Processes, RAID status, and Network Connectivity
+- Monitored server CPU's, Disk Space, Memory, Processes, RAID status, and Network Connectivity.
-- Work on projects that require their networks to have no downtime during business hours
+- Worked on projects that require their networks to have no downtime.
-- Analyse work I do and make sure that it is time efficient
-- Work with clients budgets to ensure that there will not be any unexpected costs
+- Continually analyzed my performance to ensure client satisfaction.
-- Ensure that the client has a backup plan for any unplanned disasters
+- Ensured that the client has a backup plan for any disasters.
 ### Web Advisor
 Responsibilities
-- Manage web hosting accounts
+- Managed web hosting accounts.
-- Solve Customer issues related to their website
+ - Solved customer issues related to their websites.
-- Customer Satisfaction while staying within a reasonable boundary of service
-- Migration of Accounts, Troubleshooting DNS, Solving Web Hosting Issues
+ - Ensured customer satisfaction.
+ - Performed migration of accounts, troubleshooted DNS, and solved web hosting issues.
 ### Onboarding Technician
 Responsibilities
-- Customer Service and Satisfaction
+- Provided customer service and satisfaction.
-- Remote control setup of Devices
+- Setup remote control of devices.
-- Removal of infections on Windows and Mac computers
+- Removal of malware and infections on Windows and Mac computers.
-- Compliance of customers
 ## Education
 ### WGU
-Currently working on by Bachelors for Data Management/ Data Analytics!
-I plan on finishing this degree by September 30th of 2018.
-After I graduate I will be working on my Masters for Data Analytics.
-I am currently working on Udacity's Data Analysist Nano Degree Program.
+### Masters in Data Analytics
+Courses:
+- Fundamentals of Data Analytics
+- Statistics for Data Analysis
+- Data Mining and Analytics I
+- Data Mining and Analytics II
+- Programming in Python
+- R for Data Analysts
+- Advanced Data Visualization
+- SAS Programming I: Fundamentals
+- SAS Programming II: Business Analysis Applications
+- Data Analytics Graduate Capstone
+- SQL for Data Analysis
+### Bachelors in Data Management/ Data Anayltics
+Courses:
+- Critical Thinking and Logic
+- Introduction to Communication
+- English Composition I
+- Applied Probability and Statistics
+- Ethics in Technology
+- Applied Algebra
+- Network and Security - Foundations
+- Introduction to Programming in Python
+- Scripting and Programming - Applications
+- Web Development Foundations
+- Database Server Administration
+- Data Wrangling with MongoDB
+- Technical Communication
+- Business of IT - Project Management
+- Structured Query Language
+- Machine Learning
+- Data Visualization
+- Data Structures and Algorithms
 ### MATC
 MountainLand Applied Technology College is where I first started working on certificates.
 ### Lone Peak High School